schlatterbeck/pymininec/README.rst

 geometry and VSWR.
 All either as a standalone program (using matplotlib) or exported as HTML to the browser (using plotly).

-Test coverage and code quality
+Test Coverage and Code Quality
 ------------------------------

 This section contains some notes on code quality and recent improvements.

-Test coverage: Making sure it is consistent with original Mininec
+Test Coverage: making Sure it is Consistent with Original Mininec
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 There are several tests against the `original Basic source code`_, for